Hiltondk/RoonWeb/README.md

 Install AHK to use the included AHK script.
 With the AHK script running you can hold left windows key and left click to make the window semi-tranparent and force it to stay ontop.
 To return the window to normal, hold left windows key and rick click on the window.
-You need to select the window with a left click first before doing the shortcut keys above or it will apply the transparency to last window with focus (or your desktop!)
-I'll fix this shortly so it only works on the RoonWeb window.

 You need to install the Roon Extension Manager and Roon Web Controller to use this.